appellation/handles/README.md

 npm install --save discord-handles
 ```

-Or, if you're want to risk cutting yourself, install the bleeding edge version:
+Or, if you want to risk cutting yourself, install the bleeding edge version:

 ```xl
 npm install --save appellation/handles#master